 NYUSM Google Apps is open to all students, house staff, and faculty at NYUSM who are enrolled in at least one course within the ALEX Learning Management System.

 Trouble Logging In?
 Click on the title of a tool below to get started.
 You will be asked to log in using a brief two-step process:

 Frequently Asked Questions (email us more)

-Any student has the ability to create documents, spreadsheets, presentations, even entire websites.
+Any learner has the ability to create documents, spreadsheets, presentations, even entire websites.
 Students can control who can see or collaboratively edit the sites and documents.
-You can upload videos (we need to give you permission to upload video, email us to request it.)
+You can upload videos (we need to provide you with permission to upload video, email us to request it.)
 Students can also send us feedback.
 What works?
-What doesnt?
-Tell us success stories or good ideas on how to use this to help you study.
+What doesn't work?
+Tell us success stories or ideas on how to use this to help you study.

 I want to share a document/site with just a few people, how do I add them?

-Sharing a document with a few friends for viewing and/or editing is easy.
-See the documentation for Google Docs or Sites for the specifics of how to share and grant permissions with others.
-We have loaded all of the Medical Students into your NYUSM Google Apps contacts.
+Sharing a document with a few colleagues for viewing and/or editing is easy.
+See the documentation for Google Drive or Sites for the specifics of how to share and grant permissions with others.
+We have loaded all of the medical students into your NYUSM Google Apps contacts.
 Just click 'Choose from contacts' from the Sharing screen and search for your friends to add them.

 What about privacy and access?

 You can share your documents and websites with as many users of our Google Apps as you like, and to the larger NYUMC community.
 You can control which users can see your content.
 You could give access to your study group, all students and faculty in the pilot, or just you.
 Administrators within the Division of Educational Informatics (and those at Google) are able to view all content within the NYUSM Google Apps site, even if it is not shared with anyone.

 Can I create a public website using gsites?